What is Capital Gains Tax?

 You'll usually pay Capital Gains Tax on the difference between the amount you sell an asset for and how much you originally bought it for.

-Everyone gets an annual exemption to use against any taxable gains up to a certain amount, which is currently £12,300.
-This means that you'd only have to pay Capital Gains Tax on gains above £12,300.
-If you make a gain of £3,000 on selling a painting, for example, and no other gains in the tax year, you'd have nothing to pay because £3,000 is below the annual exemption.
+Everyone gets an annual exemption to use against any taxable gains up to a certain amount.
+For the 2023/24 tax year, the exemption is £6,000 for individuals and £3,000 for most trustees.
+This means that you'd only usually have to pay Capital Gains Tax on gains above £6,000.
+If you make a gain of £2,000 on selling a painting, for example, and no other gains in the 2023/24 tax year, you'd have nothing to pay because £2,000 is below the annual exemption.

 For more information, take a look at HMRC's guidance on Capital Gains Tax for businesses.